Referenceless characterisation of complex media using physics-informed neural networks: Experimental Method

 which describes a single-layered MPNN model.
 A set of random measurements are performed on the setup to generate a dataset for this model.
 A number of holograms are generated with phases randomly varied following a uniform distribution.
 These holograms are displayed on each SLM and the corresponding intensities measured by the CMOS camera are recorded.
 We sample the intensity of the field at the camera at positions separated by a distance corresponding to the size of a diffraction-limited spot (as shown in Fig.~\ref{fig:concept}b) calculated using the effective focal length of the lens system (L$_{9-11}$) between $\textrm{SLM}_{2}$ and the camera.

-While we expect the TM to have a dimension of approximately $200 \times 200$ based on fiber specifications, we oversample our measurements at the SLM planes to capture any optical misalignment and aberrations in the experiment\cite{matthes_learning_2021}.
-Thus, we use 800 macro-pixels at the input phase plane ($\textrm{SLM}_{1}$) and 832 macro-pixels at the output phase plane ($\textrm{SLM}_{2}$) to perform the measurements.
-Since the intensity sampling at the camera plane is limited by the resolution of the optical system, we only use $367$ sampling points here.
+\AddB{While we expect the TM to have a dimension of approximately $200 \times 200$ based on fiber specifications, we oversample our measurements at the SLM planes to capture any optical misalignment and aberrations in the experiment~\cite{matthes_learning_2021}.} Thus, we use 800 macro-pixels at the input phase plane ($\textrm{SLM}_{1}$) and 832 macro-pixels at the output phase plane ($\textrm{SLM}_{2}$) to perform the measurements. \AddB{ In principle, any modal basis can be used to perform these measurements, however, we choose the macro-pixel basis because it provides accurate and low-loss phase-only modulation on the SLM.} Since the intensity sampling at the camera plane is limited by the resolution of the optical system, we only use $367$ sampling points here.
 We train our model containing an $800\times832$ dimensional TM.
 The optimization is carried out in multiple batches with a batch size of 500 samples, and is accelerated using a GPU (NVIDIA GeForce RTX 3060).
 We observe good convergence in about 20 epochs of training, as plotted in the training and test metrics shown in Fig.~\ref{fig:learning}(a-b).
-Retrieving the weights from the hidden layer of the model recovers the measured TM in the macro-pixel basis, as visualised in Fig.~\ref{fig:learning}c.
+Retrieving the weights from the hidden layer of the model recovers the measured TM in the macro-pixel basis, as visualised in Fig.~\ref{fig:learning}c\AddC{, and can be shown using the supplemental codes and dataset (Ref.~\cite{Goel_Data_and_codes_2022})}.
 Transforming this TM to the Laguerre-Gauss modal basis with 20 mode groups reveals a block-diagonal structure with crosstalk as shown in Fig.~\ref{fig:learning}d, which is a typical structure expected for a graded-index multi-mode fiber~\cite{carpenter_110x110_2014,boonzajer_flaes_robustness_2018}.